 SNOWSHOE: Lake Mansfield Recreation Area, Great Barrington.
 Snowshoe in the winter, swim in the lovely lake come summer.
 As Arlo Guthrie’s dad, Woody Guthrie, wrote – “This Land is Your Land, This Land is My Land,” – so get out there and take advantage.
 This land was made for you and me.

-VISIT: Clemens Kalischer at the Image Gallery, Stockbridge – next door to the Red Lion Inn.
-It’s easy to bypass this deceptively commercial place that always looks closed.
-Don’t.
-Knock on the bright blue double doors and enter the world of 96-year-old Holocaust survivor and world-famous photographer, Clemens Kalischer who left his German homeland in 1933 when his parents saw “the writing on the wall.”
-Yes, I said world-famous.
-While his memory is fading now, he was Norman Rockwell’s principal photographer, but is best known for his portraits of immigrants arriving in New York City from DP camps after the war.
-Though most of his piercing photographs go for $2000 and up, it costs nothing to see them and engage this most interesting man while you can.
+RIP: Clemens Kalischer owned the Image Gallery, Stockbridge which was located next door to the Red Lion Inn.
+Holocaust survivor and world-famous photographer, Clemens Kalischer died in June 2018 at the age of 97.
+Kalischer left his German homeland in 1933 when his parents saw “the writing on the wall.”
+Norman Rockwell’s principal photographer, he was best known for his portraits of immigrants arriving in New York City from DP camps after the war.

 SHOP: Robin’s Candy, Great Barrington.
 Much can be written about Robin Helfand’s MBA Corporate background, her stint at Dean & Deluca and founding of her own specialty store in upstate NY (it’s all on the website), but suffice it to say, you come to Robin’s Candy for the vast array of sweets in a vibrantly colorful fantastical space.

 Things to Do In-Season in the Berkshires MA